 Bring sunscreen!
-There is little sunscreen in Cameroon.
+There is little/no market for sunscreen in Africa.
 Bring plenty, as it is very sunny almost every day.
 Even during the rainy season, it is mostly sunny with a brief mid-afternoon downpour.

 Do I need a raincoat?